Appdynamics/config-assessment-tool/README.md

 ## Support

-Please email bradley.hjelmar@appdynamics.com for any issues.
+Please email bradley.hjelmar@appdynamics.com for any issues and attach debug logs.

+Debug logs can be taken by either:
+- checking the `debug` checkbox in the UI
+- running the backend with the `--debug` or `-d` flag